MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordandconfidence.md

 ---
-title: KeywordAndConfidence Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordAndConfidence Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a suggested keyword and a confidence score.
 ---
-# KeywordAndConfidence Data Object
+# KeywordAndConfidence Data Object - Ad Insight
 Defines an object that contains a suggested keyword and a confidence score.
 The confidence score indicates the probability that the keyword would match a user's search query.

 ## Syntax